 - making rent or mortgage payments; and

 - repaying obligations that cannot be met due to revenue losses.

 These grants do not have to be repaid.
-And although the IRS has not yet issued guidance, it appears that these grants are not taxable.
+Until the IRS issues guidance otherwise, they are likely taxable.
 (Be sure to check with your tax professional.)

 If you get a loan under the Paycheck Protection Program (PPP) and are eligible for loan forgiveness, this grant will reduce the amount eligible for forgiveness.

 See How Much SBA Loan Money You Qualify For